elifTech/nodejs-boilerplate/README.md

 * [Gulp recipes](https://github.com/gulpjs/gulp/tree/master/docs/recipes) - the official Gulp recipes directory includes a comprehensive list of guides for different workflows you can add to your project.

-## Contributing

-Contributions, questions and comments are all welcome and encouraged.
-For code contributions submit a pull request with unit test.

-## Meta
+## Contact

-Kunal Kapadia – [@kunalkapadia12](https://twitter.com/KunalKapadia12) – kunalkapadia12@gmail.com
-Vitalii Savchuk -
+Vitalii Savchuk - vitalii.savchuk@eliftech.com